Mareike conducts research in the field of information systems management. She is interested in topics such as digital

 management, AI and management, digital trust, the sharing economy, and new ways of working in the digital age.
 She conducts qualitative and quantitative research alike.

 Previously, she worked as an Assistant Professor at Warwick Business School (2016-2020), a visiting scholar/teaching fellow at the London School of

 Economics (2018-2020), and a postdoctoral researcher at NYU’s Stern School of Business (2015-2016).
 She holds a doctoral degree in Business/Management from the University of

 Hamburg (2012-2015), and an M.Sc. in Management from the London School of Economics (2010).
-Before starting her career in academia she worked for the United Nations (NYC office).
+Before starting her career in academia she worked for the United Nations (NYC office) on topics such as

 Her research and comments have been featured in industry outlets and mainstream media such as The Times, the Financial Times, the BBC, The Telegraph, the World Economic Forum, The Independent, The Conversation, and many more.
 Alone in 2017, her research about 'Uber drivers gaming the algorithm' was covered on the front page of The Times (UK print version) and in more than 200 press outlets worldwide.